fabiangeisler/pyshotgrid/README.md

 `pyshotgrid` is a python package that gives you a pythonic and object oriented way to talk to [Autodesk ShotGrid](https://www.autodesk.com/products/shotgrid/overview).

-> **Warning**
-> This python library is still in early development and the API is not yet stable.
-> Please be cautious in a production environment.

 # Quickstart

 Install `pyshotgrid` via pip: